Website E.L. Haynes Public Charter School

 - Do you want to ensure that every student can be successful and prepared to thrive in college, career and life?

-A kind, communicative, leader that seeks a role supporting 9th-12th grade students and their families to understand and explore the full breadth of available options for post-secondary education.
-You know from first-hand experience the highest leverage techniques and strategies students from racially, culturally, and socioeconomically diverse backgrounds need to thrive in college, career, and life.
-You want to facilitate opportunities for students to gain the skills and experiences that will help them discover their interests and passions so they can thoughtfully plan for life after high school.
+A kind, communicative, social justice leader that seeks a bilingual high school receptionist position, with a strong belief that you will prepare students to thrive in college, career and life.
+You want to support students in order to create a more just and equitable world.
 You have a growth mindset, want to develop the perspective, agency, and urgency to make a positive impact in the world around you, and take actions that promote justice and equity in your community.

 We are E.L.
 Haynes.